By Jessica Reid / Contributor

 New political leadership is a time of great opportunity for supporting more climate-friendly transportation.
 Now is a critical time to make this change, as our country continues to emit greenhouse gases at rates above safe levels for warding off climate disasters in the coming decades.

-President-elect Biden has nominated Pete Buttigieg for United States Secretary of Transportation.
+President Biden nominated Pete Buttigieg for United States Secretary of Transportation.
 Buttigieg has already prioritized sustainable infrastructure as Mayor of South Bend, Indiana.

 “Infrastructure was at the heart of our vision.
 We reimagined how people and vehicles moved through the city, unlocking new economic vibrancy in our urban core … We built up partnerships that … put our city at the cutting edge of bicycle mobility … to help prepare for a more sustainable future,” said Buttigieg when introduced as Secretary nominee.